Loan Fraud 101: What You Need To Know To Protect Yourself From Scammers

 Upfront fees

 When you pay back a personal loan, you do so in monthly installments.
-A reputable lender will not ask for upfront payment or charge exorbitant fees to review loan paperwork.
-If a lender is requiring fees or payment upfront, it may be a sign of a scam.
+A reputable lender will not ask for an upfront payment or charge exorbitant fees to review loan paperwork.
+If a lender requires fees or payment up front, it may be a sign of a scam.

 Guaranteed approval

-Reputable lenders generally have requirements that borrowers need to meet before being approved for a loan: income, credit score, proof of assets, employment and more are all requirements lenders assess before granting a loan.
+Reputable lenders generally have requirements borrowers must meet before being approved for a loan: income, credit score, proof of assets, employment, and more.
 A lender guaranteeing approval without these requirements is likely offering subprime loans or running a complete scam.

 Debt clearance